The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 ### Rotational notes:

 * For the first **Hallowed Wings** if this is the pattern where you have to go out of melee range, you can use your odd minute Enshroud here and go out after your 4th Reaping to cast Communio after going out.
+An example video for that can be found further below.
 * If you get the pattern in **Wroth Flames** where you have to go out of melee range, you can use Hell's Ingress/Egress to teleport to the stack spot and use your Enhanced Harpe that you gain + Harvest Moon.
 * If your group wants to use their raid buffs after **Touchdown**, I would advise to use the second Enshroud you get in this Phase as soon as you get it.
 Reason is that you probably won't get off an Enshroud, Gluttony and Plentiful Harvest before the dragons die.
 * Arcane Circle will come back up during **Wyrmsbreath 2**.
-I would advise holding raid buffs here as you will not hit everyone and both dragons will jump away soon afterwards.
+If your group wants to use their raid buffs during that window, do a single Enshroud in this window and keep building gauge afterwards to be able to enter with 100/100 into Phase 7.

 ### Touchdown: